sleonvaz/accounts/README.md

        - Admisitrators are able to do a CRUD.

-- Restrict manipulation operations on a user to the administrator who created them
+- Restrict manipulation operations on an user to the administrator who created them

         - Admisitrators are able to do a CRUD on the users that they created only